best note taking tablet

 Note Taking Apps and Software Capability Limited; PDF and ePub Android apps Usable with major art software Android apps, S Pen features Kindle-specific software

-This part, we’ll give you five of the most comprehensive devices, each with its own strengths and unique capabilities.
+This part, we’ll give you some of the most comprehensive devices, each with its own strengths and unique capabilities.

 $399 - $499